Joanna (1968 film): Production

 Candice Bergen filmed a small scene but it was not included in the final cut due to problems with the studio, 20th Century Fox, and Equity, the British actors' union, because Bergen did not have work permit.

 In a 1968 article in The Illustrated London News about film financing in the United Kingdom, Robert Lacey highlighted Joanna as an example of a British film that should have received financing from British rather than American companies.
 Sarne said that "With an American company you're artistically free … To make a good film you need a touch of the romantic, a streak of the visionary, and you can't have that with your financier tripping over your heels all the time".

-Premiere
+Release

 It was listed to compete at the 1968 Cannes Film Festival.
 The festival was cancelled due to the events of May 1968 in France.
 The film was still shown in an afternoon performance and a premier showing at Cannes.

+Reception

 Box office

 According to Fox records, the film required $3,800,000 in rentals to break even, and by 11 December 1970 had made $1,900,000.

+Critical reception

+The Monthly Film Bulletin wrote: "A tiresome tale for tiny tots about a country mouse who comes to town and has a fine old time before returning sadder and possibly wiser to Daddy.
+This unnecessarily protracted punishing of a very dead quadruped rejoices in a tediously childish heroine, some very discreet nudity, a fairly neatly observed piece of police routine, tepid dream sequences, and some distinguished photography from Walter Lassally.
+The actors do what they can in the circumstances, and the failure of most of them to make any impression can be excused on the grounds of inexperience.
+It is a little more difficult to find anything to say in favour of the director, Michael Sarne, who seems uncertain whether he wants to make his mark as the British Lelouch or the embalmer of Swinging London."

+Accolades

+The film was nominated for the Golden Globe for Best Foreign Language Film.